 The vegetables are just as important here.
 Fresh instead of canned or frozen is often the way to go when selecting pizza toppings.
 Dice peppers, onions, mushrooms and other vegetable toppings into small chunks.
 This makes them easier to stuff inside the pizza and better for biting into the slice.
 You’ll need that fork power to get through the thick crust and gooey cheese.

 You don’t have to stick to the traditional toppings, either.
-Get creative with your pizza, kicking it up a notch with a barbecue-chicken flavor combination or a fresh bite of spinach and garlic.
+Get creative with your pizza, kicking it up a notch with a barbecue and chicken flavor combination or a fresh bite of spinach and garlic.
 Pizza can be as delicious and creative as you want, so don’t be afraid to think outside the box.

-Whatever classic pizza cheese you choose — mozzarella, parmesan, provolone or blends of your favorites — make sure your cheese will melt to a gooey, stringy stretch.
+Whichever classic pizza cheese you pick — mozzarella, provolone, Parmesan or blends of your favorites — make sure your cheese will melt to a gooey, stringy stretch.
 A high-quality cheese with just the right amount of fat will bubble and melt to perfection.
 You want the cheese to stretch as you cut away at the slice.
 That’s one of the classic characteristics of the best pizza in Chicago.

 How you bake it can be the breaking point in your pizza-making process.
 When baking at home, use a cake pan.
 These are often the deepest ones you can find at home, and they can hold most of the ingredients for this deep dish pizza.
 Grease the pan so that your delicious crust doesn’t get stuck to the pan.
 That little error can ruin the whole meal.

 Next, make sure you assemble the ingredients in the right order — dough, toppings, cheese, dough (again!) and the sauce.
 It can be messy if it isn’t done right.
 Also, make sure that each type of ingredient is evenly distributed.
 You don’t want too much cheese and not enough toppings.
 Assembling a stuffed pizza is a balancing act.